Phaser is an open-source JavaScript library for the creation of online video games and interactive applications.

 <script src="https://cdn.jsdelivr.net/npm/[email protected]/dist/phaser-arcade-physics.min.js"></script>

-Or we can add it with a package manager like npm using the command,
+Or we can add it using a package manager like npm with the command,

 npm install phaser